Siege of Carrigafoyle Castle: Consequences

 The strategic significance of the siege is shown in the swiftness with which other Desmond strongholds fell once news of the destruction had spread.
 The castle at Askeaton was abandoned before the guns (its Spanish defenders blowing up the walls), and the garrisons at Newcastle West, Balliloghan, Rathkeale, and Ballyduff slipped away soon after.
-The rebels then engaged in guerrilla warfare, and the crown only prevailed against them in 1583, when the Earl of Desmond was killed at Glenageenty in the Slieve Mish mountains near Tralee.
+The rebels then engaged in guerrilla warfare, and the crown only prevailed against them in 1583, when the Earl of Desmond was killed at Glanageenty in the Slieve Mish mountains near Tralee.

 Such was the damage to Carrigafoyle Castle that it was never repaired.
 Its ruins still stand, including the outer defences and moat, and the effect of the bombardment is clear to see.